Load Balancing Using Sparse Communication: The Communication-Approximation Link

 where the last inequality is due to \eqref{eq:departure potential service bound}.
 This proves the first inequality in \eqref{eq:dt comm ass1}.
 Second, the process $S_i(t)$ (defined in \eqref{eq:def of potential service}) is a renewal process.
 Thus, it satisfies $S_i(t)/t \rightarrow \mu$ almost surely as $t \rightarrow \infty$ (Theorem 1 in section 10.2 of \cite{grimmett2020probability}) which completes the proof of \eqref{eq:dt comm ass1}.
 The proof of \eqref{eq:dt comm ass2} follows a similar argument after noting that $\sum M_i(t)\leq \sum D_i(t)/x\leq A(t)/x$.

-We now discuss the approximation quality under DT-$x$.
+We now discuss the maximal approximation error under DT-$x$.
 If the basic approximation algorithm is used, the approximation error is just the number of departures since the last messaging time, and it must be less or equal to $x-1$ by definition:

 The following example shows that if the MSR algorithm is used, the approximation error under DT-$x$ cannot be deterministically bounded: \begin{example} Suppose that the queue length at server $i$ at time $t_i^m$ is very large.
 Suppose further that the service time requirement of the job that is in service immediately after time $t_i^m$ is also very large.
 Then, during a long period of time there will be no departures from the actual queue but there will be many emulated departures, resulting in a large approximation error. \end{example}